tejavarma-aln/Qrcodegenerator/README.md

 2) Register the Dll (Qrcodegenerator.dll) with the below Steps

-3) load the txt file in Tally as normal TDL
+3) load the txt file (Qrcode.txt) in Tally as normal TDL

 4) Goto f11->Addon Features-> Enable Qr Code : Yes